 There are many ways to capture these beautiful mammals and we hope you have enjoyed our Photographic Blog on the African Elephant.
 Remember to respect these mighty mammals when you come across them during your safari.

-Although they are gentle giants, you should always adhere to your guides rules and guidelines during your safari, whether it be on foot or in the game-viewing vehicle.
-We encourage all our travellers to enjoy the time with these beautiful creatures but also to respect them as they are wild animals.
+Although they are gentle giants, you should always adhere to your guide’s rules and guidelines during your safari, whether it be on foot or in the game-viewing vehicle.
+We encourage all our travelers to enjoy the time with these beautiful creatures but also to respect them as they are wild animals.
 Capture these giants with gratitude and patience.

 This will not only ensure your experience is unforgettable, but this will ensure the wildlife remains ‘untouched’.